A wonderful evening of meeting Kate Bracks and the launch of the Whitefield Baking Co at Marriott!

-I have been a ardent follower of MasterChef Australia, have watched all the seasons aired till now, either on TV or on youtube.
-Season 3 was one of my favorite seasons somehow the chemistry and balance between the contestants in that season was outstanding, there were many of them I was cheering and hooting for throughout the airing but if there was one which had my heart was Kate Bracks, her happy and cheerful self and the fact that she was a mum played an important role I think, it was as if I could relate to a part of her.
+I have been an ardent follower of MasterChef Australia, have watched all the seasons aired till now, either on TV or on youtube.
+Season 3 was one of my favorite seasons somehow the chemistry and balance between the contestants in that season was outstanding.
+There were many of them I was cheering and hooting for, throughout the airing of masterchef, but if there was one who had my heart.
+It was Kate Bracks, her happy and cheerful self and the fact that she was a mum played an important role, I think.
+It was as if I could relate to a part of her.

 So when we were having brunch at Marriot and Mathew (GM of the property) told us they are having Kate here for the launch of Whitefield Baking Co, I was so excited and when I got an invitation for the press meet for meeting her I did a happy jig.